Current Projects

 Tasks:

-• Assess and develop engineering level computational fluid dynamics (CFD) modeling approaches for high pressure hydrogen injection and combustion
+• Assess and develop engineering level CFD modeling approaches for high pressure H2 injection and combustion

 Program Goals: